-Before I sit down to work at my desk, I have to tidy up my work space.
-It drives me crazy to have things out of place when I am ready to sit down and tackle a to do list.
+Before I sit down to work at my desk, I have to tidy up my workspace.
+It drives me crazy to have things out of place when I am ready to sit down and tackle a to-do list.

 Similarly, I feel the same way about my kitchen.
 I am a notoriously messy cook, so I can’t have a messy kitchen before I even begin to cook or it will be a true disaster by the time we are finished.

 When you’re organizing the pantry, it’s easiest to take everything off of a shelf and move it to the counter.
 This will help you truly see all of the items you have!
 Take the opportunity to wipe down those shelves while they’re empty, too!

 I personally like to organize my pantry in sections.
 I like for snacks, spices, grains/pastas to all be in the same place, respectively.
 It helps to sort these items in groups when you have them out of the pantry so that you can put them away together as well.